 Maybe part of the problem is that we’re living in cultures with a really unhealthy attitude towards growth, and in particular wilful ignorance of the consequences of overgrowth.
 Perhaps you can see it in the “how to start a movement” video, but you can surely see it in our increasingly polarised economic system.

 I’ve been enjoying the ‘Love is the message‘ podcast a lot, where two cultural theory professors and soundsystem enthusiasts chat about radical musical movements from the 1960s onwards.
 David Mancuso’s parties in NYC Loft are a clear obsession, and it’s pretty fascinating how someone like Mancuso instigated counter-cultural change by making space for things to happen, basically putting parties on in his house that challenged the social (and financial) rules that constrained conventional commercial venues, to instigate change in the world ‘one lounge at a time’.

-So maybe doing something weird, inviting people to join you and quickly getting swamped by your own meme isn’t the best approach to leadership..
-Instead, focusing on doing things on a small, local scale, but embracing the out-of-control nature of ideas..
-A networked approach where you make space for ideas to be explored, in a way that they can spread, without a centre.
-Love is the message, indeed..
+So maybe doing something weird, inviting people to join you en mass (a reasonable prospect if we can find the right balance of controversy and relatability to make a social media post or TEDx talk go viral), and quickly getting swamped by your own meme isn’t the best approach to leadership.
+Instead, it could be better to focus on doing things on a small, local scale, while embracing the out-of-control nature of ideas..
+A collective approach where you make space for ideas to be explored, in a way that they can spread without a centre.
+Love is the message, indeed!